Alto Trombone

 Kimball, Will, “The Rise and Fall . . . and Rise of the Alto Trombone.”
 National Association of College Wind and Percussion Instructors Journal (Spring, 2000).

-Kimball, Will, “Alto Trombone Solo Literature: An Annotated Bibliography” DMA diss.
+Kimball, Will, “Alto Trombone Solo Literature: An Annotated Bibliography” DMA doc.
 Arizona State University, 2001.
-Eventually this will be converted to book form, to be published commercially.

 Kimball, Will, “Music for the Alto Trombone.”
 The Instrumentalist (January, 1997).